What counts as antisemitism? Biden nominee Deborah Lipstadt receives hearing on the topic.

 “Do you feel safe going to synagogue?” is part of the regular conversation now among American Jews, said Hadar Susskind, leader of Americans for Peace Now.
 Many Jewish organizations have removed signs from their buildings and taken addresses off their websites in the past five years, he said.

-Susskind is interested in whether the topic of Israel and antisemitism will be brought up in the hearings.
+The topic of Israel comes up frequently around discussions of antisemitism, Susskind said.
 The rights group Amnesty International recently said Israel’s treatment of Palestinians is a crime against humanity and is illegal under international law, and that the country’s “oppression and domination” of Palestinians amounts to apartheid.
 In response, Israel’s foreign minister decried the statement as antisemitic.

 “Equating Jews and Israel is wrong, regardless of the direction it’s coming from,” Susskind said.
 “We’re seeing the weaponization of antisemitism as a way to discredit criticism of Israel policy and shut down discussion on it.
 When you start to dilute the use of the term … you’re taking the focus away from the very real problem that we’re facing.”